 A Home’s Worth: 3 Factors to Consider

-Every house is unique—but the factors used to determine their value are fairly consistent.
+Every house is unique—but the factors used to determine property value are fairly consistent.

 Neighborhood: There’s a good reason why “location, location, location” is one of the most popular mantras in real estate.
 The same home, in the exact same condition, will fetch different prices depending on where it is.
 Proximity to schools, shopping, public transportation, and other resources and infrastructure can increase the desirability of a neighborhood, and thus, the value of the home.
 Safety considerations, such as crime rates, sidewalks, and traffic signals, can also impact house values.